Hummingbird Food Guide

 This hummingbird nectar concentrate is easy to mix: Simply stir in water and it’s ready to use.

-Hummingbird nectar can spoil or ferment, which means hummingbirds will try it once or twice, but then it goes bad and they may never come back.
+Hummingbird food can spoil or ferment, which means hummingbirds will try it once or twice, but then it goes bad and they may never come back.

 You must change your feeder’s nectar, even if it looks like it hasn’t lost a drop, on a regular basis.
 During hot weather, change it every two days.
 In milder weather, once a week is fine.